BenPomme/mywine/README.md

 # Wine Picker

-A modern web application that analyzes wine labels and menus using AI, providing detailed information, ratings, and reviews from wine experts.
+A modern web application that analyzes wine labels and menus using AI, providing detailed information, ratings, and expert opinions.

 ## Features

 - Upload images of wine labels or menus
-- AI-powered analysis using OpenAI's Vision API
+- AI-powered analysis using OpenAI's GPT-4o Vision API
-- Real-time web search for authentic wine reviews
+- Estimate wine quality and characteristics based on identified wine attributes
-- Extract and normalize ratings from multiple sources
+- Generate sophisticated descriptions of wines based on their properties
-- Display wine details, ratings, and expert reviews
+- Display wine details, estimated ratings, and AI-generated summaries
 - Apple-inspired clean, responsive UI design

 ## Technologies